-Sure, the height of crane season is mid March, but with that comes height of the tourists as well.
+Sure, the height of the crane season is mid-March, but with that comes the height of the tourists as well.

 We personally chose to go at the VERY beginning of April.
 This was partially due to scheduling conflicts in March, but also because I was hoping that there would still be ample bird viewing, without AS many crowds (oh and the possibility of seeing the magnificent whooping cranes).

 While I know that travel to places of high interest typically means lots of other people, I always do my best in planning to try to find a sweet spot of great timing with minimal crowds.
 It’s quite the balancing act, that even as an experienced traveler, I still don’t always get right!